keoshi/jetpack-design-aggregator/README.md

 Simplify your design content curation process with Jetpack Design Aggregator!

 ### Customization:
-- Edit the `p2-design-aggregator.js` file to add or remove authors
+- Edit the `authorAllowList` array to customize the list of authors to include in the output
-- Adjust the `filterPostsByAuthor` function to customize filtering criteria
+- Edit the `formatDataForMarkdown` function to customize the output format